Tastykake: In popular culture

 Tastykake has been a longtime sponsor of the Philadelphia Flyers, who award a case of their desserts whenever a Flyer scored.
 The cases are usually given to charity (frequently the Children's Hospital of Philadelphia) in the player's name.
 Legendary Flyers broadcaster and Hall of Famer Gene Hart's signature goal call went: "He shoots, he scores, for a case of Tastykake!"

 Tastykake has also been a longtime sponsor of Philadelphia Phillies broadcasts.
 Hall of Fame announcer Harry Kalas (1936–2009) often announced that a box of Tastykakes had been delivered to the booth between innings.

 Author Janet Evanovich features Tastykakes in her mystery novels about Stephanie Plum, all of which are set in Trenton, New Jersey.
 Plum, played by actress Katherine Heigl in the 2012 film, One for the Money, asks, "Hey, why are you messing with my Tastykakes, huh?"

 In Jerry Spinelli's young adult novel Maniac Magee, the main character, Jeffrey Lionel "Maniac" Magee, enjoys eating Tastykake Butterscotch Krimpets.
 The story is set in the fictional town of Two Mills, Pennsylvania, which is based on real-life Norristown, northwest of Philadelphia, where Spinelli grew up.

-From 1995-2018, Eastern State Penitentiary recognised Bastille Day (July 14) with a yearly celebration involving Tastykake.
+From 1995 to 2018, Eastern State Penitentiary recognised Bastille Day (July 14) with a yearly celebration involving Tastykake.
 A woman dressed as Marie Antoinette and her fellow re-enactors would throw as many as 2,000 packs of Tastykakes from the towers of the penitentiary to the public below while "Antoinette" said, "If the people have no bread, I say, 'let them eat Tastykake!'"

 Tastykake owns the naming rights of local sports talk radio station 94.1 WIP's broadcasting studio, which has been dubbed "The Tastykake Studio," and it provides staff with free treats in exchange for product promotion; this has been a running gag with WIP hosts.

 Ol' Dirty Bastard mentioned Tastykake in his song "Brooklyn Zoo" saying, "As I create, rhymes good as a Tastykake."

-In the 1970's, actress Betty White starred in multiple television commercials for Tastykake.
+In the 1970s, actress Betty White starred in multiple television commercials for Tastykake.

+John Updike mentions Tastykakes in his short story "The Black Room," originally published in The New Yorker of September 6, 1993, and later collected in The Afterlife and Other Stories (1994): "The family kept its meagre cash in the tin recipe box, and he was entitled, at schoolday lunchtimes, to buy a Tastykake to eat on the walk back to elementary school."
+This is based on Updike's recollection, fifty years later, of the years 1938-1944, when he was a student at Shillington Elementary School, near Reading, Pennsylvania.